Post Summary: Our Favorite Hikes In The Pacific Northwest, and where to find them.

 Read More: A Sunset Adventure To Hurricane Ridge

 Cape Flattery is the most northwest corner of the contiguous United States.
 Here, you can enjoy a simple, boardwalk-lined trail with several viewing decks of beautiful sea stacks and ocean vistas.
 Don’t forget to bring your camera!
+It’s one of the few hikes in the PNW where you can experience several vantage points of the pacific ocean, all in one stop!

 Note* This area requires a Makah Reservation Pass, which is $10.
 Discover locations to buy passes here.